itsmehimanshu11/-IoT-Based-Gas-Level-Monitoring-System/README.md

 Power: Micro-USB Cable

-Software Required
+Software Required :-

 Thonny IDE: To program the raspberry pico w.

-Blynk App: For the user interface and notifications (available on iOS and Android).
+ThingSpeak Account (Free tier is sufficient)

-Libraries: Blynk Library for Arduino.
+Libraries: necessary libraries for the sensors.